The Armed Services Advice Project (ASAP) provides dedicated information, advice and support to members of the Armed Forces community in Scotland.

 - are members of the Merchant Navy who served in a commercial vessel in support of legally defined UK military operations, or a dependant.

-Our advice covers a range of areas, including benefits, debt, employment and housing.
+Our advice covers a range of areas, including benefits, debt, employment, relationships and housing.

 - Ask us to call you.
 You can use the Get Advice from ASAP form to send us your contact details, and a trained adviser will phone you